ananthcjayan12/reelzgpt/README-PROMPTS.md

 # Prompt Templates Guide

-This guide explains how to use and customize the prompt templates in the YouTube Video Generator application.
+This guide explains how to use and customize the prompt templates in the ReelzGPT application.

 ## Overview